 WARNING: Some of the details in this article are disturbing.

-Two women who pleaded guilty to aggravated assault after two children were found confined to an Edmonton basement in 2017 have been sentenced to eight years behind bars.
+Two women who pleaded guilty to aggravated assault after two children were found confined to an Edmonton basement in 2017 were in court Thursday for a sentencing hearing.

 In December 2017, police responded to a home in northeast Edmonton to check on the welfare of five children.
 The children, all under the age of 10, were found in “a shocking environment and physical state,” Edmonton police said at the time.